inet-framework/inet-showcases/docs/visualizer/physicallinkactivity/index.md

 <img src="PhysicalLinkVisualizerDynamic.png" class="screen" />

-The nodes send UDP packets in every second by an `UDPBasicApp` application.
-The packets' name are set to `Broadcast`.
-The nodes manage the received `Broadcast` packets by an `UDPSink` application.
+The nodes send UDP packets in every second by using an `UDPBasicApp` application.
+The packets' names are set to `Broadcast-nnn`.
+The nodes manage the received `Broadcast` packets using an `UDPSink` application.

 The visualizer's `packetFilter` parameter is set to display only `Broadcast` traffic.